Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 	remaining extensions  : 10
 	remaining time in days: 90
 	```
 	The path to this workspace is `/scratch/ws/marie-test-workspace`.
+You will need it when transferring data or running jobs.

 Find more [information on workspaces in the compendium](https://doc.zih.tu-dresden.de/data_lifecycle/workspaces/).

 !!! hint "Distinction: Transferring data from/to vs. within the ZIH system"
 	Please note the different settings for transferring data, that require different approaches:

-	* transfer to or from the ZIH system (export nodes)
+	1. transfer within the ZIH system
-	* transfer within the ZIH system (datamover nodes)
+	2. transfer to or from the ZIH system

-The approach for transferring data within the ZIH system depends on the data volume.
-We distinguish small data (up to 100 MB) and medium/large data volume (above 100 MB).
+1. The approach for transferring data within the ZIH system depends on the data volume: a) *small data (up to 100 MB)* and b) *medium/large data (above 100 MB)*

-??? example "Copy file(s) within ZIH system (small data)"

-	For transferring a small data volume (up to 100 MB) use the standard linux command `cp` on the commandline.
+??? example "a) Small Data (up to 100 MB)"

+	Use the standard linux command `cp` on the commandline.

-	* Copy the file `example1.R` **from your home directory on the ZIH system to a workspace** on the ZIH system.
+	* Copy the file `example1.R` **from your ZIH home directory to a workspace**:
 		```console
 		marie@login$ cp /home/marie/example1.R /scratch/ws/marie-test-workspace
 		```